BlogCategoriesCompareAbout

 Which robot has better AI and conversational abilities?

-Figure currently leads with OpenAI multimodal integration enabling real-time conversation during task execution.
-Tesla uses Autopilot neural networks but lacks the conversational sophistication.
+Figure leads with OpenAI multimodal integration enabling real-time conversation during task execution.
+Tesla uses Autopilot neural networks for navigation but lacks sophisticated dialogue capabilities compared to Figure's conversational AI.

 Are these robots safe for use around children and pets?